-For our current hours of service or to contact the Municipal Utilities Department for questions or emergencies, please visit:
+For our hours of service or to contact Municipal Utilities for questions or emergencies, please visit:

-To determine the water or garbage service provider for your address, please use About Your Address.
+To find the water or garbage service provider for your address, please use About Your Address.

 Links to frequently asked questions and answers about Stockton Municipal Utilities: